sectia22/Countries/README.md

 Important!
 Some streams (very few) only work in Kodi with the Youtube add-on ;-)

 Should a channel stop working, just leave a message.
 You can do this with the Menu "Issues". :-)

+Also important!

+I keep seeing forks that are ancient.
+I hate ancient forks.
+If you fork my repo, keep it up to date too.
+It's your job to take care of it, not mine. ;-) If you add streams to the fork and make a pull request, please note the following:

+1. Pay attention to the alphabetical order (0-9.
+A-Z).
+2. Add the same Group-Name, it is the Country
+3. Do not add any GEO-Blocked streams, the streams in my M3U's can be seen by anyone, anywhere.
+4. Don't add illegal streams.
+But there are idiots who already do it and then give the name Kodi a bad reputation with the ignorant.

+I'm always grateful for any help, it's a lot of work.
+If everything fits, your pull request will also be accepted. :-)